-User Interface Design and User Experience Design, commonly referred as UI/UX Design, is a booming and thriving field at the moment.
-With technology growing and evolving everyday, UX Design is becoming a coveted and an in-demand skill many companies look for in candidates.
+User Interface Design and User Experience Design, commonly referred to as UI/UX Design, is a booming and thriving field at the moment.
+With technology growing and evolving every day, UX Design is becoming a coveted and an in-demand skill many companies look for in candidates.

 UI or User Interface Design is complete look and feel of a product or idea that users will interact with.
 It has to do with the visual style and the presentation of the complete product.
 It can be any physical or digital device or system with which a user communicates.
 A layer with which user will be able to interact with a system can be termed as UI.

-Now that you understand what UI and UX is, let’s get into the real good stuff, yes?
+Now that you understand what UI and UX are, let’s get into the really good stuff, yes?
 Things are going to get really exciting now, so hang in there and read on.